Methods for qualification

 In terms of Sections 8 to 10 of the Judicial Matters Second Amendment Act 55 of 2003, a course in Practice Management has become mandatory for all attorneys who are to be issued with their first Fidelity Fund Certificates, subsequent to 14 August 2009.

-Practice Management training courses
+Practice management training

 The Law Society of South Africa’s Legal Education and Development division (LEAD) provides training in practice management to comply with the above requirement.
-Click here for more information.